About the author

 Digital checklists: consistent and flexible

-A small number of user-friendly platforms have arrived on the market that enable safety managers to create and manage custom digital checklists — without writing code — to help companies meet the challenges of OSHA compliance head-on in a powerful and data-driven way.
+Digital data collection platforms such as Fulcrum help safety managers to create and manage custom digital checklists.
+These serve to help companies meet the challenges of OSHA compliance head-on in a powerful and data-driven way.

-If they’re cloud-based and updated in near-real time, digital checklists have everyone working from the same updated information, purposefully tailored to collect the exact data you need.
+If they’re cloud-based and updated in near-real time, digital checklists have everyone working from the same updated information.
 These features guarantee a precision and consistency of data collection in a streamlined, efficient way that reliably demonstrates OSHA compliance.

-Digitizing also lets you build and modify checklists as circumstances change, be it from tackling new kinds of work, buying new equipment, or from updated OSHA regulations.
-With drop-down menus, multimedia options, and the ability to hide extraneous fields, digital checklists can adapt to new conditions as they arise.
+Digitizing also lets you build and modify checklists as circumstances change, from new projects or updated OSHA regulations.
+With drop-down menus, multimedia options, and the ability to hide extraneous fields, digital checklists can also adapt.

 Once integrated into workflows, these checklists become the standard-bearer for inspections, producing more consistent, reliable data while becoming a feedback loop upon which to build a better, more efficient safety program reducing the burdens of OSHA compliance burden – a course of action that, like mobile inspection apps, checks all the boxes.